burkun/goonnx/README.md

 Go language bindings for ONNX runtime

+## Bug Fix(booker)
+1. Add new api for batch number setting
+2. Add new api for Release Session RunOptions
+3. Add new api for GetTensorMutableInt32Data

 ## About
 I'm a fan of Go and have just started digging a bit deeper in to machine learning.
 I heard about ONNX runtime and I'm a fan of standardization, so it seemed like a good place to start.
 I realized ONNX runtime didn't have Go language